penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/press-permit-core/readme.txt

 Initial production release

 == Changelog ==

+= 2.6 - 21 Feb 2019 =
+* Compat : WP 5.0 - extension change logs were not displayed
+* Fixed : Extension updates on wp-admin Plugins screen did not launch in iframe
+* Change : Update copyrights, contributors for PublishPress ownership
+* Change : Purchase / renewal prompt captions and styling
+* Change : Update support links and captions for help ticket infrastructure

 = 2.5.5 - 21 Jan 2019 =
 * Fixed : On Edit Page screen, Groups and Users could not be selected for exceptions if WP_DEBUG was defined